 Japanese Dining Etiquette Mistakes to Avoid

 When it comes to wasabi and soy sauce, it's best not to overdo it because this is seen as disrespectful to the intended flavor of the food.
-Pour a small amount of soy sauce into the smaller bowl provided, but use it sparingly, as not to waste the condiments or overpower the flavor of the dish.
+Pour a small amount of soy sauce into the smaller bowl provided, but use it sparingly, so as not to waste the condiments or overpower the flavor of the dish.

 It is also generally looked down upon if you mix soy sauce and wasabi together and pour it over your meal unless it is in a very informal setting (like if you're eating a kaisendon seafood bowl).